pooley182/Plex-Meta-Manager-Wiki/Image-Asset-Directory.md

 The Image Asset Directories can be used to update the posters and backgrounds of collections, movies, shows, seasons, and episodes.

+You can specify your asset folders under the `settings` attribute `asset_directory`.

 To use multiple Image Asset Directories you have to use a list.
 Comma-separated values will not work.
 By default, the program will look in the same folder as you config.yml for a folder called assets.

+## How assets are run

+Assets are searched for only at specific times.

+1. Collection assets are searched for whenever that collection is run.
+2. Item assets for items in a collection are searched for whenever that collection is run and has `item_assets: true` as a Collection Detail.
+3. Item assets and Unmanaged Collections assets are searched for whenever the `assets_for_all` Library Operation is active.
+4. Item assets will be searched for any item that has an overlay applied to it.

+* If you want to silence the `Asset Warning: No poster or background found in an assets folder for 'TITLE'` you can use the `show_missing_assets` attribute under `settings`

+## Asset Naming

+The table below shows the asset folder path structures that will be searched for.
 There are two different options when it comes to how the program looks at the files inside you Asset Directories.
-These can be toggled between by using `asset_folders`.
+These can be toggled between by using the `asset_folders` attribute under `settings`.

 | Image Type | Image Path With Folders<br>`asset_folders: true` | Image Path Without Folder<br>`asset_folders: false` |
 | :--- | :--- | :--- |